Anderson .Paak: Early life

 Brandon Paak Anderson was born on February 8, 1986, at St. John's Regional Medical Center in Oxnard, California.
 He is of mixed African American and Korean heritage.
-Anderson's mother was born in South Korea during the Korean War to an African American man who is presumed to have been a soldier.
+Anderson's mother was born in South Korea during the Korean War to a Korean woman and an African American man who is presumed to have been a soldier.
 She was abandoned in a Korean orphanage and adopted by an African-American family in Compton.

 At age seven, Anderson saw his estranged father attack his mother: "My little sister and I went out front and my pops was on top of my mom.
 There was blood in the street.
 He was arrested and that was the last time I saw him.
 I think he did 14 years."

 Shortly after he started his senior year of high school, his mother was convicted of major fraud.
 "I got a call in class: 'They arrested your mom today.
 Anderson's mother pleaded guilty to defrauding investors of millions using her produce distribution company.
 She received a seven-year prison sentence.